Mitsubishi Minica: Second generation

+Minica Skipper

 The Minica Skipper (A101C) was introduced in May 1971 as a two-door coupé with liftable rear window, and a choice of Red or Gold 2G10 engines.
 The Skipper was available either as the S/L, L/L or GT.
 This also meant that the GSS sedan was gradually becoming obsolete, as the focus of the sportier Minicas shifted to the coupé versions.
 Styling wise, the Skipper represented a miniature version of the seminal hardtop Mitsubishi Galant GTO.
 To allow for a combination of fastback styling with rearward visibility, the rearmost panel featured a small window.
 The top rear window opened for access to the luggage area, which featured a folding rear seat.
 Besides chassis and internals, the Skipper shared the front clip and lower door panels with the sedan.

 By September 1971, with the introduction of the Minica 72, the sedan versions were no longer available with the powerful Gold engine.
 Changes were limited to a new honeycomb grille, taillights (incorporating amber turnsignals) and a new dash similar to that of the Skipper.
 The Sporty Deluxe version was also discontinued.

 In October 1972 the 2nd-generation Minica received its last facelift, becoming the Minica 73 as a low-cost alternative to the new F4.
 Marketed either as a Standard or a Deluxe, only the de-tuned 31 PS (2G10-5) Red engine also used in the Van versions was now available, placing the "73" firmly at the bottom of the Minica lineup, and air-cooled engines were nolonger available.
 One year later, a Van Custom was added, with four headlights and more extensive equipment.
 In late 1974 or early 1975 the Van was updated to accept new larger license plates that were now required.
 The Van continued with the two-stroke 2G10-5 engine until being replaced by the bigger-engined Minica 5 Van (A104V) in March 1976.